alirezaasvadi/DTSH/README.md

 The smart home is scanned using a hand-held RGB-D camera and a SLAM algorithm (RTAB-Map) to build a 3D reconstruction of it.
 A modeling software (Blender) is used to construct the CAD models of the home and objects inside it from the scan.
 The CAD models (augmented with different properties, for example, being static or movable) are imported into a robotic simulator (Gazebo). <!-- A TurtleBot model in URDF format is spawn into the simulator. --> A proof-of-concept is developed (using YOLO-v3 and Darknet ROS 3D) to enable semantic understanding of objects.

+## The smart home file <!-- roslaunch turtlebot_gazebo my_turtlebot_world.launch -->
+The smart home file is in WORLD format.
+It is a format that can be directly read by Gazebo.

 ## A note on different file formats
 Different file formats are required to build the smart home model including URDF, SDF, WORLD, and DAE.
 **URDF:** describes kinematics and dynamics of a robot (with some limitaions imposed from previous presumptions in ROS).
 It includes properties such as robot, sensor, transmissions, link, joint, model, etc.